MicrosoftDocs/customer-voice/cv-docs/purchase.md

 The Dynamics 365 Customer Voice license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.

 - For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 1,000 responses per month.
-- For an organization without a Dynamics 365 enterprise license, you must first purchase Dynamics 365 Customer Voice for 2000 responses per month, and may purchase additional responses in bundles of $100 for 1,000 responses per month.
+- For an organization without a Dynamics 365 enterprise license, you must first purchase at least one Dynamics 365 Customer Voice license for 2000 responses per month, and may purchase additional responses in bundles of $100 for 1,000 responses per month.

 ## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise licenses